CodeYourFuture/syllabus-archive/js-core-3/week-3/lesson.md

   .addEventListener("click", counter2.whenClicked);
 ```

 We can create instances of a class using the `new` operator, followed by the class name.
-When a class instance is created, its `constructor` function is called.
+When a class instance is created, its `constructor` function is called automatically.
 We can pass the constructor arguments to use during initialisation.

 For example, here is a `CounterFromN` class that starts counting from a number that's passed in: